laravel-enso/core/README.md

     - app/Http/Controllers/Auth/ResetPasswordController.php
     - app/Http/Middleware/RedirectIfAuthenticated.php

+11. Uncomment `App\Providers\BroadcastServiceProvider::class` from config/app.php file.

-11. That was long...
+12. That was long...
 I know.
 At least let's hope it was worth the pain.
 Now just go to in you browser to http://project.dev and login with user: admin@login.com and password: password

 Now play :)